Stop Sweat Science

 Hyperhidrosis disorder is a condition that results in excessive sweating.
 This sweating can occur in unusual situations, such as in cooler weather, or without any trigger at all.
 It can also be caused by other medical conditions, such as menopause or hyperthyroidism.

 Hyperhidrosis can be uncomfortable.
 However, several treatment options can provide some relief.

 There are several treatment options for excessive sweating, which are listed below.

-Your doctor might prescribe an antiperspirant containing aluminium chloride, such as Stop Sweat Fix.
-This antiperspirant is stronger than those available over the counter and is often used to treat mild cases of hyperhidrosis.
+Your doctor might prescribe an antiperspirant containing aluminum chloride, such as Stop Sweat Fix.
+Our no sweat spray is stronger than those available over the counter “antiperspirant'' which is often used to treat mild cases of hyperhidrosis.

-Anticholinergic drugs can provide relief for generalised sweating.
-These drugs, such as glycopyrrolate (Robinul), prevent acetylcholine from working.
+Anticholinergic drugs can provide relief for generalized sweating.
+These drugs may prevent acetylcholine from working.
 Acetylcholine is a chemical your body produces that helps stimulate your sweat glands.

 These drugs take about two weeks to work and may cause side effects such as constipation and dizziness.

-Botox injections may be used to treat severe hyperhidrosis.
+Injections may be used to treat severe hyperhidrosis.
 They block the nerves that stimulate your sweat glands.
-You usually need several injections before this treatment becomes effective and this cost around $1000 per treatment.
+You usually need several injections before this treatment becomes effective and this costs around $1000 per treatment.
 The treatment may be very uncomfortable and stressful for anyone that does not like needles.